bengfarrell/babylon-scene/docs/README.md

 - **app (string)** - path to application class module (relative to your HTML file)
 - **stage (string)** - path to stage setup module (relative to your HTML file)

+All attributes are for setup, and aren't observed.
+The one exception to this is the "hidden" attribute:

+- **hidden (boolean)** - Having the "hidden" attribute on the component will hide the entire component, making it `display: none`

+When the attribute is changed on the component, the internal 3D stage will be resized to ensure the canvas and 3D engine are always showing at the full size of the component.
+Internally, Babylon's "engine.resize()" is called, and your application's custom "onResize" method will also be called

 Beyond that, all attributes on the component (except "style" and "class") will be added to a "config" object and added to the [Stage](?id=the-stage-lights-cameras-etc) setup result which is accessible from the [application](?id=custom-application-classes).
 This means that any attribute added to the component will make its way through to the **Stage** or custom application.
 The default **Stage**, does listen to a few attributes itself.
 Keep in mind, if you override the **Stage**, these attributes may not work as they are part of the default setup code.